WebCall Widget: In-page VoIP Calls

 echo json_encode(["data" => generateJwt()]);

-Adding the JavaScript Initialization Snippet
+Adding JavaScript Initialization Snippet

 After setting up your JWT generation endpoint, add the following JavaScript snippet to your webpage to handle the widget loading logic.
 This script fetches the JWT from your endpoint and initializes the CommPeak call script.